Car Shakes When Idle or Stopped – Why Does It Happen?

 Car Shakes When Idle – What are the Reasons?

 Unlike car vibration at acceleration, tires are not the obvious culprits in this case.
-It rather indicates to a problem in the engine – either a broken or damaged part.
+It indicates a problem in the engine – either a broken or damaged part.
 Issues in the fuel system could also be a reason for car shakes when stopped.

-1. Spark Plugs
+1. Spark plugs

 car shaking when stopped